 You’ll want to check with your doctor first before adopting any type of exercise routine during pregnancy.
 That being said, swimming is generally considered safe while pregnant.
 In fact, the American College of Obstetricians and Gynecologists calls it one of the safest forms of exercise for women during pregnancy.
 There’s also research suggesting women who swim during the middle stages of pregnancy may have a lower risk of preterm labor and related congenital defects.

 If you’re a woman who likes to switch things up with exercise to keep from getting bored, swimming is for you.
 Even the simple act of changing the strokes you use while swimming allows you to target different muscle groups.
 It’s also a form of exercise that fits in perfectly with other workout routines.
 For example, if you prefer the low-intensity steady-state (LISS) method of cardiovascular exercise, using the breaststroke allows swimming to fit right into this type of workout.
 Strokes can also be modified or changed if you have limitations due to chronic pain or injuries.

 For women of all ages who are looking for the perfect way to boost physical fitness levels, swimming can be the ideal choice.
-As one of the premier swimming pool companies in San Diego, San Diego Pools can create a custom pool for you that offers a great way to exercise as well as a place to relax and get away from it all.
+As one of the premier swimming pool companies, San Diego Pools can create a custom pool for you that offer a great way to exercise as well as a place to relax and get away from it all.
 Give us a call today at 888-707-7786.